JuliaDynamics/ChaosTools.jl/src/basins/basins.md

 xg=range(-1.5,1.5,length=200)
 yg=range(-1.5,1.5,length=200)

-bsn=basin_discrete_map(xg, yg, integ)
+bsn=basins_map2D(xg, yg, integ)
 ```

 ![image](https://i.imgur.com/ppHlGPbl.png)

 ## 1.4 Basins in Higher Dimensions

 When you cannot define a Stroboscopic map or a well defined Poincaré map you can always try the general method for higher dimensions.
 It is slower and may requires some tuning.
 The algorithm looks for attractors on a 2D grid.
 The initial conditions are set on this grid and all others variables are set to zero by default.